ugent-korea/pytorch-unet-segmentation/README.md

 This project involves implementing biomedical image segmentation based on U-Net.

-The dataset we used is Transmission Electron Microscopy (ssTEM) data set of the Drosophila first instar larva ventral nerve cord (VNC), which is dowloaded from "ISBI Challenge: Segmentation of of neural structures in EM stacks".
+The dataset we used is Transmission Electron Microscopy (ssTEM) data set of the Drosophila first instar larva ventral nerve cord (VNC), which is dowloaded from [ISBI Challenge: Segmentation of of neural structures in EM stacks](http://brainiac2.mit.edu/isbi_challenge/home)

 The dataset contains 30 images (.png) of size 512x512 for each train, train-labels and test.